kevincruse7/Portable-Games/README.md

 # Portable Games

-Codebase that uses a model-view-controller design for developing simple pixel games (i.e. Snake, Tetris) which can compile on both an Arduino using a dot matrix display and on a Linux machine using Qt.
+Codebase that uses a model-view-controller design for developing simple pixel games (e.g. Snake, Tetris) which can compile on both an Arduino using a dot matrix display and on a Linux machine using Qt.